Brendan-MacKenzie/Integration-Manager/README.md

             $oAuthAuthorizationFlow = new OAuthAuthorizationCodeFlow(
                 $this->integration,
                 $this->apiClient,
                 false,              // You can determine if you want to work with a state value to prevent yourself from CRSF attacks.
 Set true if you want to enable prevention.
             );

-            // This function sometimes returns a redirect URL for the user if the LinkedIn user has not granted your application yet. return $oAuthAuthorizationFlow->authenticate();
+            // This function sometimes returns a redirect URL for the user if the LinkedIn user has not granted your application yet.
+            $authorizationUrl = $oAuthAuthorizationFlow->authenticate();
+            if ($authorizationUrl) {
+                return $authorizationUrl;
+            }
         }

         // Example of a request on the LinkedIn API build with Integration Manager: